briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

 For purpose of this regulation, the following terms shall have the meaning herein indicated:

+1. _(a)_ Abbreviated (Abbreviated <abbr title="Stormwater Pollution Prevention
-1. _(a)_ ABBREVIATED (ABBREVIATED SWP3): The written document that sets forth the plans and to be used to meet the requirements of this regulation.
+Plan">SWP3</abbr>): The written document that sets forth the plans and to be used to meet the requirements of this regulation.

 2. _(b)_ Acre: A measurement of area equaling 43,560 square feet.